gabrieljamesbenedict/porado/README.md

 for each (number in [1,2,3,4,5]) mySum = mySum + number;
 ```

-A `for` loop can be used to populate an array:
+A `for` loop can be used to modify an array.
+In Porado, a `for` loop binds the **iteration variable** as reference to each element from the **iteration list**.
+Assigning to the **iteration variable** will directly modify the list contents.
+Be careful on using this on fixed arrays, as its elements are also fixed and mutating it can cause errors:

 ```java
 var myEmptyArray as int array of 30;